nidorx/roblox-dat-gui/README.md

 2. In Roblox Studio, right click `StarterPlayer -> StarterCharacterScripts`, select "Insert from File...", and open the downloaded release

-## Build
+## Build (on Windows)

-1. Make sure Rojo is installed 0.5.x or later is installed
+1. Make sure Rojo 0.5.x or later is installed

 2. Clone this repository to your computer

-3. Set the location to this repo's root directory and run this command in the shell:
+3. Set the location to this repo's root directory and run this command in PoeerShell:

 ```powershell
 rojo build -o $env:USERPROFILE/Downloads/dat.GUI.rbxmx default.project.json